 In the summers between college semesters (about 1970), I discovered that if I read a novel and don’t write anything down about it, in a few months or a year, all specifics of the story will fly out of my mind.
-Plus the things I did remember and value melded together but I couldn’t identify the source.
+Also the things I did remember and did value meld together but I could no longer identify the source.

 So, I started writing book snapshots, not reviews but notes that trigger in my mind what I found important in novels and non-fiction.
 When computers came around, I saved them and with the web I saved them on my website.
 That worked, but it involved programming and support effort which consumed time I wanted to use on other projects.